-Most GISTs are driven by oncogenic mutations in one of two receptor tyrosine kinases, KIT (75%) and PDGFRA (10%).^{14,15} These mutations result in constitutive ligand independent activation of full-length proteins.
+Most GISTs are driven by oncogenic mutations in one of two receptor tyrosine kinases, KIT (75%) and PDGFRA (10%).
+These mutations result in constitutive ligand independent activation of full-length proteins.
 Mutations cluster within "hot spots" exons 9, 11, 13, 17 in KIT and exons 12, 14, 18 in PDGFRA (Figure 2).
 KIT and PDGFRA mutations are mutually exclusive.
 Multiple phase I, II, and international phase III trials have established the efficacy of tyrosine kinase inhibitors such as imatinib, sunitinib, and regorafinib in metastatic tumors and in the adjuvant setting.16-20 Imatinib was originally granted accelerated approval for the treatment of advanced or metastatic GIST in 2002.
 In 2012, the Food and Drug Administration (FDA) approved the use of imatinib for GIST in the adjuvant setting.
-The most recent National Comprehensive Cancer Network (NCCN) task force on GIST strongly encourages that KIT and PDGFRA mutational analysis to be considered for patients with primary disease, particularly those with high-risk tumors.
-In the setting of long-term imatinib therapy, secondary or acquired mutations occur in KIT exons 13, 14, and 17 and PDGFRA exon 18.21
+The most recent National Comprehensive Cancer Network (NCCN) task force on GIST strongly encourages that KIT and PDGFRA mutational analysis be performed if imatinib therapy is begun for unresectable or metastatic disease and that mutational analysis to be considered for patients with primary disease, particularly those with high-risk tumors.
+In the setting of long-term imatinib therapy, secondary or acquired mutations occur in KIT exons 13, 14, and 17 and PDGFRA exon 18.

-Refers to exons involved most frequently by secondary/acquired mutations.
+\ Refers to exons involved most frequently by secondary/acquired mutations.

 Figure 2.
 Locations and frequency of activating KIT and PDGFRA mutations in GIST.
-Adapted with permission from Heinrich et al.14 Copyright 2003 by the American Society of Clinical Oncology.
+Adapted with permission from Heinrich et al. Copyright 2003 by the American Society of Clinical Oncology.
 All rights reserved.